 - “What positive behavior do I need to teach and practice that can replace the misbehavior?”

-- Remind yourself that the goal of discipline is to have your teen learn something.
+- Remind yourself that the goal of guidance and discipline for skill building is to have your teen learn something.
 So, help them get into a learning space by being interested and curious about them.
-Rather than starting with what they did wrong, start with asking, “What happened?”
+Rather than starting with what they did wrong, start by asking, “What happened?”

 - Always connect first with your teen before offering a correction or redirection.
 That way you strengthen the relationship and help your teen feel safe.

 - Brainstorm coping strategies.
 There are numerous coping strategies you and your teen can use depending on what feels right.
 But, when you are really angry and upset, it can be difficult to recall what will make you feel better.
 That’s why brainstorming a list, writing it down, and keeping it at the ready can come in handy when your teen really needs it.
-Here are some ideas from Janine Halloran, the author of Raising Kids Who Can Cope with Tough Times.4
+Here are some ideas from Janine Halloran:6

 - Teach positive ways to ask for attention.
-We may get into a habit of pointing out what teens are not doing right.
-For example, when they are misbehaving to get our attention, they have not yet learned how to get our attention in positive ways.
-Similarly with power, if they are seeking it through misbehaviors, they don’t know yet how to obtain power in constructive ways without harming others.
-So consider: “How can your teen learn to seek your attention in acceptable ways to you?”
+You may get into a habit of pointing out what teens are not doing right.
+For example, when they are behaving inappropriately to get attention, they have not yet learned how to get your attention in positive ways.
+Consider, “How can your teen learn to seek your attention in acceptable ways?”

 - Reflect on your teen’s feelings so you can be prepared to help.
 Ask yourself: